Wow! Bacon and pecan topped cinnamon buns with a sticky maple syrup glaze. A fantastic start to gameday.

 Submitted to YeastSpotting

 I've made cinnamon buns but never sticky buns.
 I use a recipe from The Bread Baker's Apprentice by Peter Reinhart.
 This recipe always makes delicious cinnamon buns and it also has instructions on how to turn the same buns to sticky buns.
 Since my gameday theme seems to be bacon I thought maybe I could try bacon sticky buns.
 I see bacon in desserts and sweets all the time, I see candied bacon, bacon cupcakes, and I'm sure I am not the first to come up with this idea.
-These were spot on. warm, soft, sticky, sweet, and bacony.
-With 3 sticks of butter, 1 1/2 cups of sugar, and 1 pound of bacon these are not ideal for every day consumption.
+These were spot on.
+They were warm, soft, sticky, sweet, and bacony.
+With 3 sticks of butter, 1 1/2 cups of sugar, and 1 pound of bacon these are not ideal for everyday consumption.
 But they are perfect for a rare and special treat.

 ****WARNING: NOT HEALTH FOOD**** (but definitely comfort food)